Protein structure generation via folding diffusion

 \subsection{Generating new protein structures}

 Many generative deep learning architectures have been applied to the task of generating novel protein structures. \citet{anand2019fully-protein-gan} train a GAN to sample pairwise distance matrices that describe protein backbone arrangements.
 However, these pairwise distance matrices must be corrected, refined, and converted into realizable backbones via two independent post-processing steps, the Alternating Direction Method of Multipliers (ADMM) and Rosetta.
-Crucially, inconsistencies in these predicted constraints can render them unsatisfiable or lead to significant errors when reconstructing the final protein structure. \citet{sabban2020ramanet} use a long short-term memory (LSTM) GAN to generate the $(\phi, \psi)$ dihedral angles.
-However, their network relies on downstream post-processing to filter, refine, and fold predicted 3D structures, partly due to the fact that these two dihedrals do not sufficiently specify backbone structure. \citet{eguchi2022igvae} propose a variational auto-encoder with equivariant losses to generate 3D coordinates for protein backbones.
+Crucially, inconsistencies in these predicted constraints can render them unsatisfiable or lead to significant errors when reconstructing the final protein structure. \citet{sabban2020ramanet} use a long short-term memory (LSTM) GAN to generate $(\phi, \psi)$ dihedral angles.
+However, their network only generates $\alpha$ helices and relies on downstream post-processing to filter, refine, and fold structures, partly due to the fact that these two dihedrals do not sufficiently specify backbone structure. \citet{eguchi2022igvae} propose a variational auto-encoder with equivariant losses to generate protein backbones in 3D space.
 However, their work only targets immunoglobulin proteins and also requires refinement through Rosetta.
-Non-deep learning methods have also been explored. \citet{ensemble-generation-10.1093/bioinformatics/btw001} apply heuristics to ensembles of similar sequences to make relatively small perturbations to known protein structures, while \citet{holm1991database-structure-generation} use a database search to find and assemble existing protein fragments that might fit a new scaffold structure.
+Non-deep learning methods have also been explored: \citet{ensemble-generation-10.1093/bioinformatics/btw001} apply heuristics to ensembles of similar sequences to perturb known protein structures, while \citet{holm1991database-structure-generation} use a database search to find and assemble existing protein fragments that might fit a new scaffold structure.
 These approaches' reliance on known proteins and hand-engineered heuristics limit them to relatively small deviations from naturally-occurring proteins.